Race to Witch Mountain Cast Interviews

 - In 1968, Alexander Key wrote a science fiction book called Escape to Witch Mountain and its sequel, Return from Witch Mountain.

-- In 1975, Disney made a movie based on Escape to Witch Mountain (I give it 1.5 thumbs up).
+- In 1975, Disney made a movie based on Escape to Witch Mountain.

 - In 1978, Disney made a sequel to that movie based slightly on the sequel to the book, called Return from Witch Mountain also.

-- And NOW, in theaters tomorrow, it’s Race to Witch Mountain, which is a re-imagining of the earlier movies.
+- And NOW, it’s Race to Witch Mountain, which is a re-imagining of the earlier movies.

 Q: Did you watch the 1975 Escape to Witch Mountain film?
 What did you think?

 Alexander: Actually, it was one of my favorite movies growing up . . .
-I had a huge crush on Tia, played by Kim Richards, and honestly, it still hasn’t hit me.
+I had a huge crush on Tia, played by Kim Richards.
 I can’t believe that I get to be these kids that I’ve idolized my whole life . . .
 And they’re actually doing cameo appearances in this movie as well.
 So it’s very cool!
 There’s sort of a hint that maybe they’re their same characters.
 There’s actually a scene where they help us out, get out of a really tight situation, and it’s very cool.
 It’s very mysterious in that way.

 AnnaSophia: Andy Fickman, the fabulous director of Race to Witch Mountain, sent me the original two films, Escape to Witch Mountain, and Return to Witch Mountain.
 They are both definitely ’70s movies, but when I was watching them I could tell how they became such classics; they are just such adventure stories.
 Knowing me, I probably would have made up a pretend game with my cousins pretending to be the Witch Mountain kids with their special little star compass.
 It was sooo cool!